Updated : 11/07/2016

 You can get the transit plates at the Swedish Transport Agency.

 As an EU national moving to Sweden, you can use your vehicle here while it is still registered in your previous country of residence.

-You can only use it for one week (seven days).
+You can only use it for 1 week (7 days).

 If you are a student in Sweden from another EU country and you intend to stay for over a year you must: